-The adjustments to the 2015 Restructuring Charges will continue until principal of and interest on the 2015 Restructuring Bonds and other Ongoing Financing Costs have been paid or performed in full.
+The adjustments to the 2016A Restructuring Charges will continue until principal of and interest on the 2016A Restructuring Bonds and other Ongoing Financing Costs have been paid or performed in full.

-There is no cap on the amount of 2015 Restructuring Charges that may be imposed on Customers as a result of a True-Up Adjustment.
+There is no cap on the amount of 2016A Restructuring Charges that may be imposed on Customers as a result of a True-Up Adjustment.

-The Servicer must file with the Authority and the Issuer, approximately 30 days before the effective date of an adjustment, an Adjustment Notice to the 2015 Restructuring Charge during which period the Authority may confirm the mathematical accuracy of the Servicer's adjustment.
+The Servicer must file with the Authority and the Issuer, approximately 30 days before the effective date of an adjustment, an Adjustment Notice to the 2016A Restructuring Charge during which period the Authority may confirm the mathematical accuracy of the Servicer's adjustment.
 Each True-Up Adjustment will go into effect on a bills rendered basis on a date which is no earlier than 30 days subsequent to the date of submission of the Adjustment Notice.
-In the event any correction is necessary to a True-Up Adjustment due to mathematical errors in the calculation of the adjustment or otherwise is necessary, the adjustment to the mathematically incorrect 2015

-Restructuring Charge adjustment will take effect no sooner than the billing cycle in the month that begins at least five days after the Authority notifies the Servicer of its determination that the calculation of such True-Up Adjustment is mathematically inaccurate.
-The Servicer anticipates that it will file the Adjustment Notices for the 2015 Restructuring Charge on or about the same date it files adjustment notices for the 2013 Restructuring Charge.
+In the event any correction is necessary to a True-Up Adjustment due to mathematical errors in the calculation of the adjustment or otherwise is necessary, the adjustment to the mathematically incorrect 2016A Restructuring Charge adjustment will take effect no sooner than the billing cycle in the month that begins at least five days after the Authority notifies the Servicer of its determination that the calculation of such True-Up Adjustment is mathematically inaccurate.